prismic.io offers you two ways to build custom types. You can use our UI builder or code the custom type by hand using the JSON editor.

 "name": "Blog Post",

 In the example above you have two custom types in the index.json file.
-The first is a single custom type with the id "bloghome" and a display name "Blog Home."
-The other is a repeatable custom type with the id "post" and the display name "Blog Post".
+The first is a single custom type with the id "bloghome" and the name "Blog Home."
+The other is a repeatable custom type with the id "post" and the name "Blog Post".